Energy Savings Improvement Program

 This Local Finance Notice outlines how local governments can develop and implement an ESIP for their facilities.
 Below are two sample RFPs:

-All RFPs must be submitted to the Board for approval at ESIP@bpu.state.nj.us.
+All RFPs and final Energy Savings Plan (ESP) must be submitted to the Board for approval at ESIP@bpu.state.nj.us.

 The Board also adopted protocols to measure energy savings: